A Comprehensive Guide for Animals that Camouflage

 Zebra is the striped line animal also known as Equus Zebra; it walks in a herd, and its pattern breaks the difference.

 Tiger, known as Panthera tigris, also contains stripes that blend into sunlight and shadows during the vegetation.
+Tiger stripe camouflage patterns are renowned since a long time in military and fashion.

 The Leopard is called Panthera pardus, keeps a knot structure body, and outlines with woody regions.